What the cleaning experience is like and how clean our teeth felt after brushing.

 This is more than acceptable from the rechargeable Lithium-Ion battery, but the industry average does tend to be around 3-4 weeks.
 So the 4100 perhaps falls marginally behind here.
 The benefit is the slimmer and lighter handle.

-Fairly priced for the features
+The 4100 Series is fairly priced for the features included.

 If you want the travel case, you’ll be looking at £55-65 compared to the £109.99 retail price.